sebspion/reqs/draft-ietf-lake-reqs.md

 #### Bytes on the wire

 LoRaWAN has a variable MTU depending on the Spreading Factor (SF).
 The higher the spreading factor, the higher distances can be achieved and/or better reception.
 If the coverage and distance allows it, with SF7 -- corresponding to higher data rates -- the maximum payload is 222 bytes.
-For a SF12 -- and low data rates -- the maximum payload is 51 bytes.
+For a SF12 -- and low data rates -- the maximum payload is 51 bytes on data link layer.

 The benchmark used here is Data Rates 0-2 corresponding to a packet size of 51 bytes {{LoRaWAN}}.
 The use of larger frame size depend on good radio conditions which are not always present.
 Some libraries/providers only support 51-bytes packet size.